grewalmanoj221/FLYBUY/README.md

 •	Project zip will be downloaded into your system.

-•	Once the zip has been download to your local machine then unzip it and then open the directory Drive.
-Drive will have two directory naming Project and Project_Picture and third will be file named export.sql.
+•	Once the zip has been download to your local machine then unzip it and then open the directory.
+It will have two directory naming Project and Project_Picture and third will be file named export.sql which have the database backup.

-•	 Open your preferred Eclipse IDE for java and import the Project directory into your workbench and open it.
+•	 Open your Eclipse IDE for java and import the Project directory into your workbench and open it.
 Change the preference to java EE and choose Apache Tomcat Server 7.

 •	Open Oracle SQL Plus cmd prompt and Copy all the data from export.sql file from Drive directory and paste it in SQL plus prompt.